shishirpy/getstorestatus/README.md

 # Welcome

-Finding the stores with the supplies you want is a sure way to avoiding exposure to Covid-19.
-I started this project so that people can help each other in these times.
+Finding stores with the supplies you want can help avoid exposure to Covid-19.
+Use [getstorestatus](https://getstorestatus.com) to help one another in these difficult times.

 ## Aim

-The aim is to provide people with a platform where they can view inventory available at stores.
-I created this [mastodon instance](https://joinmastodon.org/) for that purpose.
-One can add photos of store aisles they visit.
-People who want to visit the stores near them, they can search for stores near them and determine which store they would like to visit.
+The aim is to provide a platform where you can:

+* `Give updates` : You can post photos of store aisles you visit.
+* `Receive updates`: Check for updates before you visit stores.

+## Public Timeline

+If you do not wish to create an account you can still view the [public posts](https://getstorestatus.com/public).